Architectural Concrete – A Guide to Achieving High –Quality Finishes – 2011

 Concrete Roads: a sustainable solution – 2013

 This publication covers the environmental, economic and social aspects of concrete pavements and draws on international experience to demonstrate that concrete pavements are a sustainable solution for South Africa.
 Concrete pavements offer a great many benefits over the long term and the economic benefits are often the most favourable solution when whole-life costs are taken into account.
 This is even more so when user costs are taken into account, as concrete requires minimal maintenance and results in less disruption on road users.

 Sustainable Concrete – 2013

 Providing the property owner, developer, designer and contractor with information to demonstrate that by using concrete wisely, they will be contributing to sustainability and by incorporation some of the benefits of concrete they will save money and resources during the life of a structure.
 Guidance is given on where and how these benefits can be used during the design, construction, use, and end-of-life phases of a building or structure.
 The publication also shows how sustainable concrete can reduce embodied and consumed energy, and the use of resources.

 The global focus towards green building design has seen a rapid increase in the number of sophisticated and expensive alternative construction technologies aimed at improving the thermal performance of the building.
 Truly sustainable communities can only be achieved by the provision of durable and low-maintenance infrastructure.
 This brochure highlights the inherent sustainable benefits of using concrete in human settlements.

 The Institute offers a free advisory service for general concrete technology queries.
-A consultancy service focused on concrete and related issues is offered, including on-site investigation, trouble shooting and reporting.
+A consultancy service focused on concrete and related issues are offered, including on-site investigation, troubleshooting and reporting.
 The technical team is available for consultation on construction sites anywhere in Southern Africa.